moltenform/vipercard/src/README.md

     ui512 is my general-purpose user-interface layer, remembering when screen resolutions were 512x342.

-    vpcscript runs a script.
-I generated the Chevrotain grammar using a custom python script.
+    vpcscript is the script parser and interpreter.
+I wrote a custom python script to help generate the Chevrotain grammar.

     vpcui is the ViperCard-specific user interface.